10-disha/MyResumeFit/README.md

-# 📄 Smart ATS
+# 📄 MyResumeFit

-**Smart ATS** is a web application that helps improve your resume for Applicant Tracking Systems (ATS).
+**MyResumeFit** is a web application that helps improve your resume for Applicant Tracking Systems (ATS).
 The application extracts text from your resume, compares it with a job description, and provides feedback on how well your resume matches the job description.

 ## ✨ Features